Alistair has been working in home improvement for ten years.

 Before we get down to the underlying science, it is worth mentioning that both these technologies are fundamentally sound.
 They are both excellent choices for your home or business.
-This article is simply to help you choose which one is the better for you.
+This article is simply to help you decide which option is the better choice for you.

 These two types of screw composition are sold in almost every single home-improvement retailer in the world, so it's not like you can necessarily ignore the topic altogether.
-There will come a time when you will walk down the screw and fastener aisle of Home Depot, Rural King, Lowe's, or your friendly neighborhood Ace Hardware, and when you do: both these types are right there vying for your attention.
-Which do you choose and why?
-Read on, dear mortal.
+There will come a time when you will walk down the screw and fastener aisle of Home Depot, Rural King, Lowe's, or your friendly neighborhood Ace Hardware, and when you do, both of these screws will vie for your attention.
+Which should you choose, and why?

 What Is Stainless Steel?

-Let's start with what each is comprised of, and then onto which will suit your needs.
-First up is the stainless steel.
-This technology was first invented in 1913, as "rustless steel."
-Seeing as it's been around for over 100 years now, it's fair to say there have been hundreds of alterations to the formula over time.
-There's Ferritic stainless, Austenitic stainless, and Martenitic stainless.
-It's not super important to know each process or how they differ, but do know that it's the levels of chromium, nickel, titanium and copper.
+It's not super important to know each process or how they differ, but do know that it has levels of chromium, nickel, titanium, and copper.
 Each process has different levels of these additives to make versions more pliable or hardy.
-Most applications of an architectural nature use austenic stainless, which is not meant to be pliable.
+Most applications of an architectural nature use austenitic stainless, which is not meant to be pliable.
 Later on I will expound upon the virtues of why these chemical additives make stainless steel so attractive for DIYers and contractors alike.

 What Materials Comprise Hot-Dipped Galvanized Zinc Screws?